 Hopson spent last season in Israel, averaging 17.7 ppg, 5.2 rpg and 3.0 apg for Hapoel Eilat.
 It was an efficient output, too, coming on 52% field goal shooting – such is the way of the tall athletic guard.
 However, Hopson was entrusted with a decent amount of ball handling and playmaking responsibility by the team, and he responded with 3.5 turnovers per game.
 As ever, he has talent and skills, but he’s never had the ability to use them right, a frustrating decision maker.

 Jackson just played his second consecutive season with the New Zealand Breakers, who play in Australia’s NBL.
 He led the league in assists (6.9apg) and steals (2.8spg), added 14.6ppg and 5.9 rpg, won two titles and an MVP award, and was an all-star this season.
-Jackson’s size, athleticism and defense are NBA calibre, and although it’s been three years since he played in the NBA, he continues to improve.
-His passing vision and ability to run an offense are all there – Jackson drives and kicks, and, in theory, this is a good thing on a Heat roster lined with shooters.
+Jackson’s size, athleticism and defence are NBA calibre, and although it’s been three years since he played in the NBA, he continues to improve.
+His passing vision and ability to run an offence are all there – Jackson drives and kicks, and, in theory, this is a good thing on a Heat roster lined with shooters.
 His own shot, however, continues to let him down.
 Indeed, his free throw stroke is getting worse – Jackson shot only 54% from the line this season.

 Kabongo’s declaration for the draft, albeit not as ambitious as his cousin’s.
 He has talent, but probably should have given himself a full season of upperclassmanship to demonstrate them.
 As it is, his very shortened season wasn’t enough of a platform.
-Lack of jumpshot and high turnover rates notwithstanding, Kabongo is unselfish and aggressive with a good handle, solid passing vision and a great knack for getting to the line, with enough size, wingspan and intensity to be a decent defender.
+Lack of jump shot and high turnover rates notwithstanding, Kabongo is unselfish and aggressive with a good handle, solid passing vision and a great knack for getting to the line, with enough size, wingspan and intensity to be a decent defender.
 But after such a washout season, this all got lost.
 The D-League might be a good place for him.

 Kennedy was traded to the Grizzlies in a salary dump, waived, then brought back, waived again, and went to the D-League.
 In 49 games split between Erie (where he spent most of the season) and Rio Grande Valley (where he was traded for the final 14 games in exchange for Wesley Witherspoon and Terrel Harris), Kennedy averaged 16.6 points, 7.7 rebounds, 5.2 assists and 1.6 steals per game.
 Put simply, Kennedy is an NBA calibre player, who needs someone to recognise this.
 He’s close.

 This is Nunnally’s second attempt at the training camp game, having spent last season with the Kings’s Vegas entry.
 In between, he spent a very brief time in Greece – most import player trips to Greece are short – before spending the rest of the season in the D-League with the Bakersfield Jam, with whom he averaged 10.3 points and 3.1 rebounds in only 20 minutes per game.
 Nunnally is a big points score and always has been – he was Orlando Johnson’s lone offensive sidekick on UCSB’s back-to-back Big West title winning teams, and this scoring has continued as a pro.
-Nunnally is a decent athlete with a fairly complete scoring game and solid defense, who shone whenever given a D-League opportunity, and who, if he can spend a full season back there with a prominent role not stuck behind Jerel McNeal and Damion James, could get himself on the cusp of a call-up.
+Nunnally is a decent athlete with a fairly complete scoring game and solid defence, who shone whenever given a D-League opportunity, and who, if he can spend a full season back there with a prominent role not stuck behind Jerel McNeal and Damion James, could get himself on the cusp of a call-up.

 Stephens has a terrific physical profile for a shooting guard, standing a solid 6’5 tall with a huge 7 foot wingspan, good strength, and record breakingly good leaping ability.
 Unfortunately, he’s not a shooting guard.
 He’s a power forward, and not one of those needs-to-work-on-his-handle-to-convert-to-the-wing-position forwards like Jae Crowder once was, but an actual power forward.
 He doesn’t have much offensive skill on any part of the floor, save for the looks such athleticism affords, yet he clearly guards the interior (2.6 blocks per game) much better than the perimeter.
 This is fine in college when you’re under 200 pounds, but not fine in the NBA.
 Stephens has an obvious impact any game he plays in with his disruptive athleticism, but it’ll take a real optimist to project that as sufficient at the NBA level.
 I would like to be wrong here.